What Movie Will Win Best Picture at the 2021 Oscars?

 What it's about: Malcolm X, Sam Cooke, Jim Brown, and Cassius Clay have a conversation about activism and civil rights the night Clay beats Sonny Liston in 1963.

-What has it won so far?
+What has it won elsewhere?
 The ensemble has been given the Robert Altman Award from the Spirits and Ben-Adir was named the Gotham's breakthrough performer.
 Despite not getting a Best Picture nod, One Night in Miami did net three Globes noms, including a directing honor for King, though ended the night with no trophies.
 The ensemble and Odom were nominated for SAG prizes, and the film is up for a PGA.